tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

 </div>

 <div class="hint">
-  If you accidentally close the window before pressing the link or need to access dcpromo later, the start menu&#8217;s run input will recognize &#8220;dcpromo&#8221; and find the requisite shortcut for you.
+  If you accidentally close the window before pressing the link or need to access dcpromo later, the start menu's run input will recognize “dcpromo” and find the requisite shortcut for you.
 </div>

 ### AD DS Installation Wizard (DCPromo)

 The dcpromo wizard will complete the installation of AD DS on the server.

-On the first step we are presented with the option to &#8220;Use Advanced Mode Setup&#8221;.
+On the first step we are presented with the option to “Use Advanced Mode Setup”.
 This option will cause several additional wizard windows to appear throughout the process that would have defaulted behind the scenes if it were not checked.
-Press the &#8220;advanced mode installation&#8221; hyperlink to get a help document about the additional options presented in advanced mode.
+Press the “advanced mode installation” hyperlink to get a help document about the additional options presented in advanced mode.

 <div class="screenshot">
   <a href="http://tiernok.com/LTDBlog/BasicDC/7_setup.png" title="View Fullsize" target="_blank"><img src="http://tiernok.com/LTDBlog/BasicDC/7_setup.png" alt="DCPromo" /></a><br /> DCPromo &#8211; Beginning